by Ben Bontia

-In my discussions with analysts, industry experts and prospective clients, it has become clear that many businesses today have systems and processes geared to yesterday’s needs.
+In my discussions with analysts, industry experts and prospective clients, a common theme surfaced.
+It became clear that many businesses today have systems and processes geared to yesterday’s needs.

-Having a mix of HR, Payroll and technology thought leaders was received very well, with the immediate feedback being that attendees were able to take away insights and make the case for change to stay ahead of the curve in this constantly changing industry.
+Having a mix of HR, Payroll and technology thought leaders was received very well.
+In fact, immediate feedback indicated that attendees were able to take away insights and make the case for change to stay ahead of the curve in this constantly changing industry.